 The Federal work-study program makes awards based on financial need.
 Students are given the opportunity to work part-time on-campus while attending school.
 They can work full-time during the summer and other vacation periods.
 Under this program, the college pays a portion of the student wages and the government pays the remainder.

-Students with Federal work-study eligibility have the opportunity to apply for a position from a listing of job openings on campus.
+Students with Federal work study eligibility have the opportunity to apply from a listing of job openings on campus.
 Students are paid every two weeks for work performed until they have earned the total amount of their Federal work study award for the academic year.
 There are also positions available for summer work.

 Student employment is offered on campus in addition to Federal work-study.